ntselepidis/MFC-Wilfong/IDEAS_README.md

 ```

 ## Post Processing on Phoenix (batch mode)
-0. Move to the case directory with `cd examples/2D_shockbubble`
+0. Begin in the `MFC-Wilfong/examples/2D_shockbubble/` directory
 1. Paste the following into a SLURM submission script `visualize.sh`:
 ```
 #!/bin/bash